krishnachoudhary1969/Merry-Christmas/README.md

 ## 🎄 Final Note

-If this made you smile even a little — mission accomplished 😄 Feel free to ⭐ star the repo, fork it, or spread the Christmas cheer!
+If this made you smile even a little — mission accomplished 😄 ⭐ If you enjoyed this, consider starring the repo or forking it to build your own festive animation & spread the Christmas cheer!

 **Merry Christmas & Happy Coding! 🎄✨**